10 Rescued California Children Were Allegedly Waterboarded And Shot With Crossbows

 — CNN (@CNN) May 17, 2018

-New York Daily News reports that Rogers convinced her children not to report the abuse because she wanted to protect Allen and that “Instead of taking care of them she has abused them, if not assisting her husband in torture.”
+New York Daily News reports that Rogers convinced her children not to report the abuse because she wanted to protect Allen, and that “Instead of taking care of them she has abused them, if not assisting her husband in torture.”
 She stated that child services came to their home three years ago and interviewed the children after her mother said “something” to authorities.
 She was allowed to keep the children at that time.
 Solano County’s Child Welfare Services has not commented on any previous interaction with the family.
 Rogers also stated that she homeschooled her children, but neither her current home nor her previous three homes were registered as private schools as required when homeschooling in the state of California.
 The state has no record of any of the children attending public school.

 County court records show four felony charges against Johnathan Allen in 2011.
 They included corporal injury, assault with a firearm, and criminal threats against his wife.
 He pleaded no contest to corporal injury and was sentenced to 180 days in jail and three years of probation.
 The plea was part of a deal made with prosecutors in exchange for them dropping the other charges.